SouCode/SouCode/README.md

 </div>

   <p align="center">
-      Hey, I'm John Samelson, a Software Developer recently graduated from General Assembly bootcamp.
-I'm passionate about developing APIs and mobile applications that deliver exceptional user experiences.
-I am currently learning React Native, this GitHub repository showcases my projects, highlighting my skills in mobile app development. .
-                          Thank you for stopping by and I hope you find my projects inspiring and valuable!
+      Hi! im John Samelson, I'm a Network Admin with some full stack development knowledge from General Assembly.
+In my role, I'm continuously learning, especially about cybersecurity and systems administration.
+I'm excited about implementing automation projects at work, aiming to bring a bit more efficiency to what we do.

                                                         Happy Hacking!
   </p>